PointCloudLibrary/pcl/doc/tutorials/content/concatenate_points.rst

 The code
 --------

-First, create a file, let's say ``concatenate_points.cpp`` in your favorite editor, and place the following inside it:
+First, create a file, let's say, ``concatenate_points.cpp`` in your favorite editor, and place the following code inside it:

 .. code-block:: cpp
    :linenos: